rahuldshetty/viper/docs/datatypes/map.md

 ## Note

 - If a key doesn't exist in the Map then the interpreter errors out.
-(TODO: Implementation of Try/Catch and Error Objects)
 - Map uses an internal hash function to find the right location to perform insertion and search.
 If location is occupied then it performs [Linear Probing](https://en.wikipedia.org/wiki/Linear_probing) to find the next best location for the task.